by Dan Aylward

 What Is It?
 Not long ago we all used POTS lines (Plain Old Telephone Service) and PRI circuits (23 phone lines bundled into one digital circuit).
 Since these phone lines terminated at one physical address, almost all calls originated from a reasonable physical distance from the phone system.
 Today, with VoIP (Voice over IP) and UC (Unified Communication), someone could literally be anywhere when calling 911.
 This is a problem when you need to get emergency responders on-site as soon as possible AND to the right area within the building.
 The best solution is to send specific geographic identifier information to the PSAP (Public Safety Answering Point) when calling from a MLTS (Multi-Line Telephone System or phone system).
 This could be address, floor, wing or room information.
 Also, this does not relate to mobile service.

 What Is the Law?
 Consider this: An employee has a heart attack after normal working hours with nobody around.
 He or she dials 911 and the ambulance goes to the wrong address.
 Or, the emergency responders don’t know where the caller is located in the building!
 This is a reality today with VoIP and multiple buildings tied to one phone system.
 It is for this reason that 911 is being enhanced to E911.
-Every organization in Michigan with a phone system in a location with building(s) of more than 40,000 square feet or multiple physical addresses must install equipment and software that reveals where in the building a 911 call originates.
-Single floor locations, farms, and houses of worship with less than 20,000 square feet and fewer than 20 communication devices (i.e. phones) are exempt.
+Every organization in Michigan with a phone system in a location with building(s) of more than 7,000 square feet or multiple physical addresses must install equipment and software that reveals where in the building a 911 call originates.
+Single floor locations, farms, and houses of worship with less than 20,000 square feet and fewer than 20 communication devices (i.e. phones) will need to comply when a new phone system is installed.

 Is This the Same as Next Gen 911?
 No. Next Gen 911 is a technology standard that allows PSAPs to receive texts, pictures, video chat, social media, and VoIP.
 This will also allow the 911 Call Centers to transfer calls to other call centers to handle call overload.
 However, many are not ready for this technology.
 It is also very difficult to know if your local PSAP is capable of handling anything besides calls and SMS (Short Message Service).
 For more information, you can consult the master PSAP registry at fcc.gov/files/ masterpsapregistryv2238xlsx.